Curtain Fig Tree: Heritage listing

 The Curtain Fig Tree was listed on the Queensland Heritage Register on 3 December 2009 having satisfied the following criteria.

-The place is important in demonstrating the evolution or pattern of Queensland&apos;s history.
+The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Curtain Fig Tree (Ficus virens), a 500-year old strangler fig that has been associated with organised tourism on the Atherton Tableland since the 1920s, is important for its association with the evolution of tourism in Far North Queensland, demonstrating the attraction of the North Queensland natural environment for tourists.
 Its popularity is associated with the impact of the motor vehicle on Far North Queensland tourism.
 As an unusual natural phenomenon, the tree evoked a sense of wonder and curiosity amongst settlers on the Atherton Tableland in the late nineteenth and early twentieth centuries, and has been one of the most tourist-visited large trees on the Tableland since the 1920s.
 It remains a popular tourist destination.

 The place is important because of its aesthetic significance.

 The Curtain Fig Tree is an imposing and distinctive tree set within rare mabi rainforest.
 It is valued for its immense size and the curtain effect that has resulted from the thick and interwoven vertical root system.
 The tree's verdant and luxuriant growth has been valued by locals and tourists from the 1920s, and evokes a sense of awe, wonder, amazement and curiosity.